-- European-wide competition in generation and trading through market based scheduling of generation and transmission has led to significant gains in efficiency for the sector, as a whole and cheaper electricity prices for the consumers. - The market provides important price and investment signals for building new generators and new infrastructure at the optimal time and at the optimal place. - Market prices eliminate the economic losses associated with the old regulatory framework with costcoverage.
+• European-wide competition in generation and trading through market based scheduling of generation and transmission has led to significant

+- The market provides important price and investment signals for building new generators and new infrastructure at the optimal time and at the optimal place. - Market prices eliminate the economic losses associated with the old regulatory framework with cost-coverage.